Prince Sultan University — Institutional Risk Management Policy (GV0004)

 GV0004.1 Risk Management Committee, and its Roles & Responsibilities

-The responsibility of the risk management committee includes: determine PSU’s approach to risk management involving unit managers; discuss and approve issues that significantly affect PSU’s risk profile or exposure; continually monitor risks and ensure that actions are being implemented; and review risks every two years.
+The responsibility of the risk management committee includes: define PSU’s approach to risk management by involving unit managers; discuss and approve issues that significantly affect the risk profile or exposure; continuously monitor risks and ensure actions are being implemented; and review risks every two years.

 Memberships of the risk management committee for AY 2022-23 are as follows:

-1 Prof. Dr. Saad Al-Rwaita, Vice President, Administrative and Financial Affairs Chair
+1. Prof. Saad Alruwaita, Vice President for Administrative and Financial Affairs — Chair

-2 Prof. Dr. Mohammad Nurunnabi, Aide to the President on Ranking and Internationalization; Director – Center for Sustainability and Climate; Chair, Accounting Department Co-Chair
+2. Prof. Mohammed Nurunnabi, Advisor to the President on Ranking and Internationalization; Director of Sustainability and Climate Center; Chair, Department of Accounting — Co-Chair

-3 Dr. Heba Khoshaim, Vice President of Campus for Women Member
+3. Dr. Heba Khashim, Vice-President, Campus for Women — Member

-4 Dr. Nasser Alsadoun, Assistant to the Vice President for Administrative and Financial Affairs Member
+4. Dr. Nasser Al-Saadoun, Assistant Vice President for Administrative and Financial Affairs — Member

 GV0004.2 Formation of Crisis Management & Response Management Team (CMRMT)